OutSystems/docs-product/src/managing-the-applications-lifecycle/deploy-applications/deploy-an-application.md

 # Deploy an Application

 In LifeTime, deployment of an application's [tagged version](<tag-a-version.md>) takes a version of the application from one environment and deploys it in another.
-Just select the tagged version of the application and LifeTime deploys it in the exact development state in which it was tagged.
+Just select the tagged version of the application and LifeTime deploys it in the exact state.

 ## Deploy a Web and a Mobile Application

 <div class="note" markdown="1">

-You can use any name for your environments.
-In this example, we are using Development, Quality, and Production.
+You can give any name to an environment.
+This example uses Development, Quality, and Production.

 </div>

-We are creating an application in Development and then moving it to Quality for testing, and then  to Production.
+You create an application in Development and then move it to Quality for testing, and then  to Production.

-A milestone is reached and the application is ready for testing by the Quality team.
-When the app moves to the next environment, LifeTime tags [tags](<tag-a-version.md> the application with the next version number.
+When your application reaches a milestone in development, it's ready for testing by the Quality team.
+When the app moves to the next environment, LifeTime tags [tags](<tag-a-version.md> the application with the next higher version number.

 To deploy the application to Quality, do the following:

-1. From Lifetime, click **Applications**.
+1. From LifeTime, click **Applications**.
 1. In the search box, you can search by application name or team name, and click **Search** or you can click **Show All** to see a list of available applications.

      ![deploy to quality](images/applications-dev-quality.png)